The Victorian Children's Council gives advice to government on all matters relating to children aged 0-18 years in

 Deputy Chair: Ms Sandie de Wolf AM

 Sandie has been the Chief Executive Officer of Berry Street Victoria for over 20 years.
 A member of the former Ministerial Advisory Committee on Vulnerable Children and Families, she brings over 35 years of experience in the child and family sector and leadership roles at State and National level.
 Ms de Wolf is also on the Steering Group of Families Australia.

 Member: Ms Muriel Bamblett AM

-Ms Bamblett is a Yorta Yorta woman, and the Chief Executive Officer of the Victorian Aboriginal Child Care Agency and from 1998-2008 was the Chairperson of the Secretariat of National Aboriginal and Islander Child Care, the peak agency representing Indigenous Child and Family Services nationally.
+Ms Bamblett is a Yorta Yorta woman, and the Chief Executive Officer of the Victorian Aboriginal Child Care Agency.
+From 1998-2008 she was the Chairperson of the Secretariat of National Aboriginal and Islander Child Care, the peak agency representing Indigenous Child and Family Services nationally.

 Ms Bamblett was the Chair of the former Ministerial Advisory Committee on Child and Family Support.
 In 2009, LaTrobe University appointed Ms Bamblett as an Adjunct Professor in the School of Social Work and Social Policy within the Faculty of Health Sciences.